top of page

 System & Process

 The East Midlands Neonatal Operational Delivery Network (EMNODN) has clearly defined care pathways which have been agreed by the Clinicians, the Network Management Team and the Specialised Commissioning Team.
-It is important to monitor that these pathways are working effectively to ensure that each individual baby is cared for in the most appropriate unit.
+The pathways are based on key elements of the National Neonatal Critical Care Service Specification (2024) which define units as Neonatal Intensive Care Units (NICUs), Local Neonatal Units (LNUs), or Special Care Units (SCUs).

-A validated list of exceptions will be sent to the Neonatal Unit Service Leads quarterly.
+A validated list of exceptions will be sent to the Neonatal Unit Service Leads monthly.
 The units will complete and return an Exception Reporting Form for each exception, and these will be collated into a Network Exception Summary Report, which will be presented at each Clinical Governance Group meeting.
 This will provide the Clinical Governance Group and the Network Board with an accurate picture of pathway compliance and any reasons where non-compliance to Network pathways has been unavoidable.
 It will also provide contractual assurance to the Specialised Commissioning Team if required.

 An Exception Reporting Form can be submitted by the units at the time the exception occurs, prior to the generation of the quarterly list of exceptions.
 These babies will be filtered out of the List of Exceptions sent to the unit.